 Repeats and jumps

 You can create a simple repeat by placing a start and an end repeat barline at the beginning and end of a passage.
-These barlines are applied from the Repeats & Jumps palette.
+These can be applied from the Barlines or Repeats & Jumps palette.

 Note: If the start of a repeat coincides with the beginning of a piece or section, the start repeat barline can be omitted if desired.
 Similarly, an end repeat barline can be omitted at the end of a score or section.